FreshCoffe/ip-checker/README.md

 1. Donwload the files via git clone or just copy the code
 2. The ip.txt file has stored a random IP address which will be automatically updated with your public IP
-3. Change the discord Webhook
+3. Change the discord webhook and the path in the ip_checke.sh script
 4. Run the script every 5 minutes via Cronjob

 Type: